26 Types of Bats Found In Texas! (ID GUIDE)

 • Nyctinomops macrotis

-• Fur can vary in color from pale, reddish-brown, or blackish.
+• Fur can vary in color from pale to reddish-brown or blackish.
 Glossy in color.

 • Wings are thin, long, and narrow.
-Their wingspan is approximately 16.4 to 17.2 inches.
+Their wingspan is approximately 17 inches (43 cm).

 This bat primarily lives in rugged and rocky terrain in Texas, where it stays inside crevices.
-However, you can also find them roosting in plants or trees, such as a Douglas fir, ponderosa pines, and desert shrubs.
+However, you can also find them roosting in plants or trees, such as Douglas firs, ponderosa pines, and desert shrubs.
 Every year, they migrate to Mexico.

 Big Free-tailed Bat Range Map